hylkepostma/windowsservice/README.md

 ### Start the service

-You can now start/stop the service using Windows' service control manager or from the command line interface like this:
+To start/stop the service you can now use the [service control manager](https://docs.microsoft.com/en-us/windows/win32/services/service-control-manager).

+Or, from the command line interface, run:

 ```powershell
 python -m windowsservice.example_service start
 ```

-You can also start the service in debug mode:
+To start the service in debug mode, run:

 ```powershell
 python -m windowsservice.example_service debug
 ```

-To inspect if the service is working make sure it is running and then have a look at `stdout` (when running in debug mode) and/or the Windows Event Viewer.
+To inspect if the service is working, make sure it is running and then have a look at the standard output stream (when running in debug mode) and/or the Windows Event Viewer.
 You should see a message every 5 seconds.

 ### Remove the service

-You can remove the service like this:
+To remove the service, run:

 ```powershell
 python -m windowsservice.example_service remove